nielsutrecht/spring-datastore-examples/README.md

 containers during tests.

-The reference implementations implement [BaseDbIntegrationTest](./shared-tests/src/main/java/com/nibado/example/datastores/sharedtests/BaseDbIntegrationTest.java) in the case of data stores and/or [BaseTopicIntegrationTest](./shared-tests/src/main/java/com/nibado/example/datastores/sharedtests/BaseTopicIntegrationTest.java) in the case of topics / queues.
+The reference implementations implement [BaseDbIntegrationTest](./shared-tests/src/main/java/com/nibado/example/datastores/sharedtests/BaseDbIntegrationTest.java) in the case of data stores, [BaseCacheIntegrationTest](./shared-tests/src/main/java/com/nibado/example/datastores/sharedtests/BaseCacheIntegrationTest.java) in the case of caches and/or [BaseTopicIntegrationTest](./shared-tests/src/main/java/com/nibado/example/datastores/sharedtests/BaseTopicIntegrationTest.java) in the case of topics / queues.
+This saves me a lot of time by not having to rewrite the same tests for all the different modules :)

 The [Hazelcast tests](./hazelcast/src/test/java/com/nibado/example/datastores/hazelcast) are a good example of how the Base tests are reused.